 When Is It Too Cold to Work?
 How to Prevent Hypothermia

-Can Being Cold Make You Sick?
+Can Cold Work Make You Sick?

 What Happens When You Are Out In The Cold?

 Your body must maintain a relatively constant temperature (around 37 Celsius (98.6 °F).
+Cold air temperatures, being wet or immersed in water, and windy conditions all cause you to lose heat.
 If your body temperature gets too low, your bodily systems cannot work correctly, which can lead to complete failure and death.

 Hypothermia